 - Preheat oven to 350°F

-- Sauté the onion and garlic in a pan with a little water until just beginning to turn golden.
+- Sauté the onion and garlic in a pan with a little water or oil until just beginning to turn golden.
 (You can use oil if you prefer rather than water).
 Set aside and allow to cool.

 - Add around half of the chickpeas to a food processor with the peanut butter, chili flakes, 2 teaspoons of curry powder and salt.
 Process until smooth.